ssdev-95/ignite-lab-04-design-system/README.md

 $ npm install && npm run dev
 ```

-> PS: Must have a LTS version of node setup, v16.x.x where used in development.
+> PS: Must have a LTS version of node setup, v16.x.x where used in development and is strongly recommended.

 [Design system.](https://www.figma.com/file/zxYg1Awt3WNP3q3KSUMO8i/DesignSystem-IgniteLab)  ⏪